ical4j/ical4j/README.md

     net.fortuna.ical4j.recur.maxincrementcount=1000

+### Compatibility Hints

-### Relaxed Parsing
+#### Relaxed Parsing

+    ical4j.parsing.relaxed={true|false}

  iCal4j now has the capability to "relax" its parsing rules to enable parsing of *.ics files that don't properly conform to the iCalendar specification (RFC2445)

+ This property is intended as a general relaxation of parsing rules to allow for parsing otherwise invalid calendar files.
+Initially enabling this property will allow for the creation of properties and components with illegal names (e.g. Mozilla Calendar's "X" property).
+Note that although this will allow for parsing calendars with illegal names, validation will still identify such names as an error in the calendar model.

  - You can relax iCal4j's unfolding rules by specifying the following system property:

-       ical4j.unfolding.relaxed=true
+        ical4j.unfolding.relaxed={true|false}

  Note that I believe this problem is not restricted to Mozilla calendaring products, but rather may be caused by UNIX/Linux-based applications relying on the